 Web App Disadvantages

-- Limited Mobile Device Feature Accessibility — Web apps offer limited ability to access a mobile device’s native features like camera and location services.
+- Less Integration with Device Functions — Web apps offer limited ability to access a mobile device’s native features like camera and location services.
+As web apps are not native to any one operating system, it means sometimes they can’t access specific features that cater to that OS.

 - No App Store or Google Play Access — Users won’t find the app on marketplaces, where they are used to finding them.
 So they may not be aware of availability.